-While technology has caused the disruption, businesses looking to thrive in today’s landscape must embrace digital transformation.
+While technology has caused disruption, businesses looking to thrive in today’s landscape must embrace digital transformation.
 Switching from legacy systems to fast and intuitive solutions is not easy, but essential to keeping up with customer demands.

 Let’s go through the top 8 challenges facing the financial services industry today and how companies can leverage technology to help solve them.

 It’s no secret that cybercrime and security breaches are top of mind for financial service firms.
 These companies are large targets for cybercrime, owing to the amount of sensitive information that they carry.

 Financial service workers need more advanced solutions to keep up with hackers, who find new and more creative ways to infiltrate systems.
-Many are pointing to Blockchain as being the next defence against attacks, as it promises users a safer way to house their data and make payments.
+Many are pointing to Blockchain as being the next defense against attacks, as it promises users a safer way to house their data and make payments.
 However, the widespread adoption of Blockchain is likely too far away to put in too much reliance.

 The number of high-profile cases has had direct repercussions on financial services.
 With more data breaches and greater privacy concerns, regulatory compliance requirements become that much more restrictive.